daquigley4/strengthinnumbers/README.md

 #### Issues:

 **D3/Angular:**
-We ran into an issue getting angular and d3 to use the same set of players data to render the charts and dropdowns.
-We installed angular-nvd3 to allow us
+We ran into an issue getting angular and d3 to use the same set of data to render the charts and dropdowns.
+We installed the angular-nvd3 library to allow us to use a custom directive.
+With nvd3 in place, we could write the d3 code in the angular controller to render the chart.

-**Styling:**
+**Deploying to Heroku:**
-We didn't use a completely built out template to style our site so we had some difficulty positioning our navigation bar, logo, and footer exactly where we wanted.
+Heroku was not able to install all our bower components, specifically the d3 and angular-nvd3 libraries.
+We had to replace the script paths in our index page with URLs to their respective CDNs.

 #### Technologies Used:
 - HTML5, CSS3, JavaScript, MongoDB, Express.js, Angular.js, Node.js, D3.js, Angular-nvD3.js, Bootstrap, Heroku, mLaB